RandyGaul/cute_framework/doc/ecs/app_register_entity_type.md

 app | The application.
-schema | The schema string, see remarks for details. component_types | The type of each component that comprise this kind of entity.
+schema | The schema string, see remarks for details. component_types | The type of each component that comprise this kind of entity. entity_type | The name for this type of entity.

 ## Return Value